-Students in the MS in Clinical Health Psychology who choose to do so can elect to complete a 6 credit hour master's thesis during their second year of the program.
+Students in the MS in Psychology: Specialization in Clinical Health Psychology who choose to do so can elect to complete a 6 credit hour master's thesis during their second year of the program.
 Students selecting this option will not be required to take any elective credits.